wp-plugins/participants-database/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.6 =

+* database optimizations for large data sets
+* scripts and stylesheets loaded only on active plugin pages
+* code support for multilingual sites
+* improvements to multi-page form handling
+* improvements to internationalized date handling
+* bug when using a single-field form fixed
+* plugin now supports custom translation files
+* CSV import now allows delimiters and enclosures to be set by the user
+* better support for values titles in search results
+* better support for custom search forms
+* new shortcode attributes for forms: "autocomplete", "edit_record_page" and "submit_button"
+* improved security on user input
+* improved security on admin functions
+* users with cookies disabled are shown a warning

+= 1.5.4.9 =

+* security patch for CSV download
+* added Ukranian translation

+= 1.5.4.8 =

+* compatibility with WP 3.9 and PHP 5.5
+* plugin admin menu visibility now controlled by plugin admin roles

+= 1.5.4.7 =

+* fixed checkbox lock bug

+= 1.5.4.6 =

+* fixed transaction errors when MySQL is in a strict mode
+* checkboxes may now use value titles
+* AJAX search response now uses template defined in the shortcode

+= 1.5.4.5 =

+* added otherselect.js to handle dropdown/other fields
+* fixed bug in dropdowns when value is numeric 0

+= 1.5.4.4 =

+* readonly displays for dropdowns, radios and multiselects
+* record updates leave private ID unchanged
+* new setting to enable alternative sessions management if PHP sessions is not working
+* fixed bug in PDbTemplate class that would return empty fields in a list

+= 1.5.4.3 =

+* undeclared property $readonly_fields error (this time for sure!)

+= 1.5.4.2 =

+bug fixes:

+* undeclared property $readonly_fields error
+* record updates not getting timestamp set
+* problem with list search results not coming in in some cases
+* readonly fields in form context now have "readonly" attribute instead of "disabled"
+* record form now shows captcha if named in the shortcode "fields" attribute
+* checkbox series now completely wrapped in checkbox group wrapper

+Added Serbian translation

+= 1.5.4.1 =

+* field group tabs use group name if no title is defined for the group
+* HTML entities can be used in all field option ("values") definitions
+* fixed long field/group name bug.
+Names can be up to the maximum 64 characters
+* cleaned up plugin function spillover into other admin pages
+* better compatibility with pre-3.8 WP installs
+* signup and record shortcodes won't try to validate unincluded fields
+* all form submissions are validated for all users except plugin admin in the admin section
+* in admin, last used settings now retained: sort field, sort order, search field, search operator
+* better support for multi-page forms, user can't complete form by going back to the first page
+* links and other HTML now allowed in field titles and help text
+* field option titles used in all contexts

 = 1.5.4 =